Devils & Dust: Release and promotion

 On March 28 the title track was featured as an exclusive preview on AOLmusic.com.
 The next day it was released on iTunes, and also on DualDisc, the DVD side of which featured Springsteen performing and commenting on five tracks: "Devils and Dust", "Long Time Comin, "Reno", "All I'm Thinkin' About", and "Matamoros Banks".
 Springsteen embarked on a solo Devils & Dust Tour to promote the album.

 Starbucks had been considered a possible retail outlet for the album, as it had accounted for about a quarter of all sales for the recently successful Ray Charles's Genius Loves Company.
 The company declined, with news coverage citing as reasons the song "Reno", with its reference to anal sex, and Springsteen's refusal to approve a co-branded disc and promotional deal that prominently featured the Starbucks name.
 "There were a number of factors involved.
 It [the lyrics] was one of the factors, but not the only reason," Ken Lombard, president of Starbucks Entertainment, told Reuters.
 At a concert at the Tower Theater in Philadelphia, Springsteen introduced "Reno" by joking that the album would be available "at Dunkin' Donuts and Krispy Kreme stores everywhere."
+Devils & Dust was Springsteen's first album to be released with a Parental Advisory warning, chiefly due to "Reno".

 The album was Springsteen's seventh No. 1, and fourth No. 1 debut, on the Billboard albums chart, his second for an album containing only previously unreleased content, and his first ever without the E Street Band.
 It went gold in the US in 2006, where it had sold 650,000 copies as of November 2008.